0/5

 Hammer on your message right away through your headlines.
 You’ll want to tell your visitors immediately what you’re offering.
 What is the key message that you want them to take away?

-Potential customers will want to get a sense of your service delivery through previous customers experiences before they will decide to purchase from your company.
-To establish trust, it’s imperative that you go hard on your social proof.
+Potential customers will want to get a sense of your service delivery through previous customers’ experiences before they decide to purchase from your company.
+To establish trust, you must go hard on your social proof.

 Reviews and video testimonials from satisfied customers, as well as publishing case studies on a particular customer issue that your product has solved, are a great way to build your credibility.